 Specific lessons and Units of Work on RSE are planned into our teaching programme in every year group.
+The curriculum will primarily be delivered by PSHE teachers.
+Those delivering RSE will have responsibility for assessing pupils' needs and selecting appropriate activities and methodologies to meet these needs, supported by the Head of PSHE.
 We will describe our RSE curriculum as part of our wider provision for PSHE on the school website, thus complying with our statutory duty to publish our school curriculum online.

 Throughout KS3 and 4, our pupils will consider respectful relationships, including friendships.
 They will study age-appropriate content about physical aspects of sexual relationships, their own emotions and how to manage them, and social aspects of sexual relationships, such as positive and negative influences from friends.
 We will consider the teachings of different religions about family and marriage and the right of people to make these choices and live their lives according to these beliefs as well as other types of relationships with adults of the same or different sex, and the law that a person in the UK may marry the person of their choice regardless of that person's sex and, if they wish, bring up children together.
 We will consider a diversity of families and relationships in our society and the need to respect the rights of other people to enter into relationships which may be different, or those of the faith or community we identify with.
-Alongside this, pupils will be taught that all bullying, including homophobic bullying or discrimination, is wrong and must be reported if it occurs.
+Alongside this, pupils will be taught that all bullying, including prejudiced related bullying, or discrimination, is wrong and must be reported if it occurs.
 Our RSE provision will require an approach that is inclusive in terms of gender identity, sexual orientation, disability, diversity, ethnicity, culture, age, religion or belief or other life experiences.